0xgun/employee-dashboard/README.md

 ## Usage

-This is a simple employee dashboard that allows you to view the employee data in a table , filter, and sort the employee according to their attributes.
+This is a React Application  that allows you to view the employee data in a table , filter, and sort the employee according to their attributes.

 ## Available Scripts